 9. Consider putting up flood walls or levees.
 Always remember to check the building codes before doing any work.

 10. Have extra emergency building materials on hand.

 11. Ask emergency personnel in your area in advance what else you might want to do!

 1. A few days worth of non-perishable food and water.
 The reality is you should have much more than this considering the state of the world today.
-See the following article on surviving a nuclear attack for more on emergency rations-http://www.secretsofsurvival.com/survival/nuclear_attack.html
+See the following article on surviving the best survival foods for emergency food storage.

 2. A radio and batteries.